• Skip to primary navigation

 Instructions

 Form each crab cake with ½ cup of the crab mixture.
 Use a food press if you have one.
 It allows you to lightly compress the crab cake which helps it hold together during the cooking process.
-Carefully place the formed crab cakes on a baking sheet lined with waxed paper or parchment and refrigerate for another 5 minutes.
-They hold hold together better when chilled before cooking.
+Carefully place the formed crab cakes on a baking sheet lined with waxed paper or parchment paper and refrigerate for another 5 minutes.
+The crab cakes hold together better when chilled before cooking.

 Heat olive oil and butter in a large frying pan over medium heat.
 Working in batches, carefully dip the crab cakes in panko breadcrumbs then sear for 2 minutes until they are golden brown.
 Carefully turn them over and cook for another 2 minutes.
 Remove them from the pan and place them on a parchment-lined baking sheet.
 Repeat with the remaining crab mixture.
 Bake for 10 minutes and serve with aioli and lemon wedges.